-21.2.1 Additional project-based units [FR Notice 1/18/2017; Notice PIH 2017-21] As permitted, LACDA may project-base an additional 10 percent of its vouchers above the 20 percent program limit.
+19.2.1 Additional project-based units [FR Notice 1/18/2017; Notice PIH 2017-21] As permitted, LACDA may project-base an additional 10 percent of its vouchers above the 20 percent program limit.
 The vouchers may be distributed among one, all, or a combination of the categories as long as the total number of vouchers does not exceed the 10 percent cap.
 Vouchers under this requirement will be tied to units that qualify under this exception only if the units:

 - Are specifically made available to house individuals and families that meet the definition of homeless under Section 103 of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11302) and contained in the Continuum of Care Interim Rule at 24 CFR 578.3. - Are specifically made available to house families that are comprised of or include a veteran.
-A veteran means an individual that has served in the United States Armed Forces. - Provide supportive housing to persons with disabilities or elderly persons as defined in 24 CFR §5.403. - Are located in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey Five-Year Estimates.
+A veteran means an individual that has served in the United States Armed Forces. - Provide supportive housing to persons with disabilities or elderly persons as defined in 24 CFR §5.403. - > Are located in a census tract with a poverty rate of 20 percent or less.